 |Face to face counselling:||Yes|

-I practice from two different locations in Chippenham (depending on day/time of the appointment), with both of them being on the first floor; please note there is no lift in either premises.
+My practice is on the first floor; please note there is no lift in the premises.

 Types of client